logzly. Sharp Garnish

 • Practice on a scrap piece first.
 Before you cut the real ingredient, try a few strokes on a carrot you’ll discard.
 This builds muscle memory.

 • Mind the grain.
 Cutting against the natural grain of a vegetable gives cleaner edges.
+For more inspiration, see the five essential knife techniques every food stylist should know.

 • Stay safe.
 Keep your fingertips tucked behind the blade, using the “claw” grip to guide the food.